Housing Sign-Up Frequently Asked Questions

 2. What if I can’t come to apartment sign ups?
 Only one person from an apartment unit (or a chosen proxy) has to be at apartment sign ups.

-3. What if I’m studying abroad or in Philly and can’t come to apartment sign ups?
+3. What if I’m studying abroad and can’t come to apartment sign ups?
 You will want to forward the Notice you receive via email to one of your future roommates or a proxy.
 See Proxy explanation.

 4. What if I’m going abroad for the fall, but I want to live with my friend when I return?
 Ideally, you’ll be able to find someone to live in your spot during fall semester who will be leaving for the spring semester.
 However, sometimes students don’t know yet if they’ll be gone for the spring semester and unfortunately you cannot save an empty spot so you may not be able to arrange this.
 Students can change spots at the end of the semester, so if a room or spot becomes open at the end of the semester you may be able to figure out a way to live with your friend when you return.